samiam1086/python-tools/README.md

 ## smbexec-multi.py

 smbexec-multi will execute a command on multiple machines at once (non interactive) but it will get the commands output.

+## wwwchk.py

+wwwchk is a tool that will take a list of IPs or IP:Ports and see if they are hosting a webpage there printing the response code.
+This is useful if you are needing to check a lot of IPs and need to filter out undesirable response codes like 404 and 403 quickly.